-The best performing businesses place learning at the centre of their employee experience.
-They provide opportunities for individualised development and closing the gap between what employees are offered and what they actually need.
+The best-performing businesses place learning at the centre of their employee experience.
+They provide opportunities for individualised development and close the gap between what employees are offered and what they actually need.
 Firstly, this continuous growth and improvement would make employees more motivated.
 Secondly, also more equipped, and engaged to take on new challenges within the role and organisation.

 Investing in your teams also puts out the good word in the marketplace helping you attract the best talent.

 Through employee volunteering, teams can learn and develop a new skill set outside of the workplace.
 Employee volunteering provides individuals with skill-building opportunities, including leadership and learning opportunities.
 It allows employees to grow, enhances their communication and collaboration skills, and gives them a fresh perspective.
 Learning a new skill is a great morale booster and can positively affect workplace engagement.

 Back in 2016, a report by Morgan McKinley on Flexible Work Practices found that in Australia, 94% of employees felt the option to work flexibly helps attract and retain talent.
 In COVID times, flexible work has become more relevant than ever.

 Employees are increasingly looking for the perfect balance between work and life.
 Younger workers have grown up with technology, and they are comfortable working remotely and using digital tools to collaborate with colleagues.
 As technology has made remote work more accessible and efficient, younger workers in particular are more likely to seek out flexible working arrangements.

 Flexible working can also help ensure business continuity in case of unforeseen events such as technological issues, inconvenient weather or other disruptions.
 Having a flexible work policy can allow employees to work remotely and continue to deliver results even when they are unable to come into the office.
 While also feeling like they’re in a safer and familiar environment.